LightWave 3D: History

 On November 1, 2013, NewTek shipped LightWave 11.6.
 This release brought a new animation tool, spline control, along with improvements to ray casting (to enable items in the scene to be precisely positioned on a surface, with optional offset. nVidia's CgFX was also implemented, albeit via the legacy shader system.
 STL support was added to enable output suitable for 3D printers.
 The virtual studio system was also enhanced to support a LightWave 3D group-authored add-on called NevronMotion, enabling direct motion capture (full body and facial) using consumer devices such as the Kinect (on Windows only) and re-targeting via a simplified user interface.
 A simplified Python system was made available for the Modeler environment and for common functions.
 The timeline for Layout support via this simplified system has not been disclosed.
 Alembic support was also introduced.
 Since the release of 11.6, two minor patches have been released to resolve software issues (11.6.1 and 11.6.2).
 In early May 2014, 11.6.3 was released to address a licensing system limitation.

 On November 24, 2014, NewTek released Lightwave 2015.
 The release upgraded Bullet physics integration (constraints, motors, dynamics affecting bones), Genoma rigging automation plug-in with scripting, edge rendering, and the dynamic object parenting workflow.
 It also added a plate perspective matching tool, and Importance sampling to Global illumination.
 The retail price was lowered by a third.

 On January 1, 2018, NewTek released Lightwave 2018.
 Features include: Physically Based Rendering System, Render & Light Buffers, New Volumetric Engine, OpenVDB Support, New Lighting Architecture, Surface Editor - Material Nodes & Surface Preview, Virtual Reality Camera, Modifier Stack & Nodal Modifiers, New Cel Shader & Enhanced Edge Rendering, More Integrated FiberFX, Layout-based Parametric Shapes, Physically Based OpenGL, & a Noise Reduction Filter.
 New Modeler Features include: "A 'Layout View' viewport shows the current camera view from Layout.
 In addition, LightWave 2018 Modeler provides new fully interactive tools including Lattice, Smoothing, Array and Spline Bridge to speed up your modeling."

 In January 2019, LightWave 2019 introduced new integration tools with Unreal Engine, animatable mesh sculpting and painting in Layout, new UV mapping and UDIM tools (as well as support for smoothing groups) in Modeler, improved FBX interchange, shading model customization tools, new shape primitives, OpenVDB creation, shading/rendering enhancements, and workflow/UI improvements.

+In April 2020, Newtek released LightWave 2020 which introduced new Environment Lights, new Global Illumination, FBX interchange, OpenGL Viewport shaders, Action Centers, a re-orderable Motion System order, improved SSS (Random Walk), new Hair and Fur materials, Mobile NRC monitoring.

+On May 26, 2020, Newtek released LightWave 2020.0.1 which was released with over 570 bugfixes.

+On July 15, 2020 Newtek released LightWave 2020.0.2 which was released with over 59 bug fixes.